This manual is for Eclector version 0.12.0.

 This generic function is called by the default method on

-when the syntax of the token corresponds to
+when the syntax of the token

-input stream from which the characters were read.
+is the input stream from which the characters were read.
 The parameter

-token is a string that contains all the characters of the
+token is a string that contains all the characters of the token.

-token.
-The parameter position-package-marker-1 contains the
+The parameter position-package-marker-1 contains the index into

-index into token of the first package marker, or nil
+token of the first package marker, or nil

-if the token contains no package markers.
+contains no package markers.
 The parameter

-position-package-marker-2 contains the index into
+position-package-marker-2 contains the index into token of

-token of the second package marker, or nil
+the second package marker, or nil

 The default method on this generic function calls

-(see below) with a symbol name string and a
+with a symbol name string and

-package indicator.
+a package indicator.

 This generic function is called by the default method on